 Many people like making notes as they work through the book.
-But if you don’t want to get your workbook covered in ink, the 100 Days Plus Pack includes another bonus—a journal so you can note your progress, with two A4 pages per chapter to make notes on.
-Once again, you can only get this cool 244-page annotated notebook in your Plus Pack if you order from this page.
+But if you don’t want to get your workbook covered in ink, the 100 Days Plus Pack includes another bonus—a journal so you can note your progress, with two A4 pages per chapter to scribble on.
+Once again, you can only get this cool 244-page notebook in your Plus Pack if you order from this page.

 (The journal’s not just blank pages.
-Each chapter and section are summarised with the same tables you’ll find in the main workbook, with all the running totals of your targets and goals and the most important diagrams alongside blank space to scribble in.)
+Each chapter and section are annotated with the same summary tables you’ll find in the main workbook, with all the running totals of your targets and goals and the most important diagrams.)